reneeobringer/ClimateAnalogs_WEN/README.md

 # WaterEnergyDemandNexus

 Code and data for an analysis of the water-energy demand nexus using climate analogs of 46 major US cities.
-The results from the analysis are currently in preparation for publication:
+The results from the analysis are currently in preparation for publication.

-**add citation**

 Two categories of data were collected: utility data and climate data.
 The utility data (folder: `UtilityData`) includes water and electricity use data obtained from local utilities.
 The climate data (folder: `ClimateData`) were obtained from the North American Regional Reanalysis.
 All data were collected in 2019.